bertonoon/ClimbingTraining/README.md

 the main activity of the app.
 It is composed of three main fragments: TimerFragment, SavedConfigurationsFragment and HistoryFragment with `Navigation Component`.
 The `ViewModel` of this app is located in HangboardViewModel. `Exercise` class is responsible for calculating the time and running the exercise. `RoomDb` support is located in the db folder.
+Notification uses `Foreground Service` for updates time when app is in the background and `Broadcast Receiver` for start and stop command.

 ## Project Status